Membrane trafficking

 Emily Chan received the Biophysics Graduate Program best oral presentation award.
 Congratulations Emily.

-Approaching Maximum Resolution in Structured Illumination Microscopy via Accurate Noise Modeling is accepted for publication by NPJ Imaging.
+Approaching Maximum Resolution in Structured Illumination Microscopy Via Accurate Noise Modeling is now accepted for publication by NPJ Imaging.

-Umida Djakbarova received a Pelotonia Scholars Symposium Award.
+Umida Djakbarova has been awarded a Pelotonia Scholars Symposium Award.
 Congratulations Umida.

-Cris Thompson received a National Society of Black Physicists best poster award.
+Cris Thompson has been awarded a National Society of Black Physicists (NSBP) best poster award.
 Congratulations Cris.

-Emily Chan received a Biophysical Society Travel Award.
+Emily Chan has been awarded a Biophysical Society Travel Award.
 Congratulations Emily.

 We are interested in hiring postdoctoral scholars, graduate students, and undergraduate students.